 Steve Colori was born in 1986 and grew up in rural Massachusetts.
-At age 19 while attending the University of New Hampshire he began losing his mental health and was first diagnosed with schizophrenia at age 22.
+At age 19 while attending the University of New Hampshire he began experiencing a mental health episode and was first diagnosed with schizophrenia at age 22.
 Two years later his second and last episode occurred at age 24 and this time he was diagnosed with schizoaffective disorder.
 During the next several years of his life Steve worked hard with multiple forms of therapy to overcome the disorder.
-One of the most important therapies he used was writing therapy.
-He wanted to become a writer and decided to write a memoir which was paramount in his recovery from schizoaffective disorder and his advance beyond it.
+One of the most vital components to his recovery was writing.
+Drafting a memoir was one of his most critical steps in moving forward as a writer and also within his mental health recovery.

 For years he has had a desire to help others through his writing and he still works hard towards doing so to this day.